This is the complete upper receiver I recommend to my friends who want the best bang-for-the-buck.

 By the Numbers

 It’ll do its job with regular plinking ammo.
 If you start to reload or use match ammo, you can likely make it a sub-MOA gun if you do your part.
+Looks like regular barrel > pencil barrel for accuracy.

 Pretty sweet and the details on the receiver make it stand out.